 The first time I spoke at the United Nations Geneva about safeguarding Autistic Girls, it was November 2014, before the launch of the Sustainable Development Goals .

-I had just received my Autism diagnosis and was there to speak with other Autistic women from all over the world, including Australia, USA, and France.
+I had just received my Autism diagnosis, started my ABA Therapy and was there to speak with other Autistic women from all over the world, including Australia, USA, and France.
 I felt much less experienced, naive, and frankly terrified.
 I cried.
 The kind host held my hand and I carried on talking whilst crying, scared that if I stopped to compose myself, I wouldn’t have the courage to start again.